Siddh1008/Analyzing_Swiggy_Bangalore_delivery/README.md

 6. Average Rating by Cost Category

 A box plot was created to show the average rating by cost category.
 The plot showed that the high-cost restaurants had a slightly higher average rating than the medium and low-cost restaurants.

+# Conclusion

+After analyzing the Swiggy Bangalore outlet details dataset, it can be concluded that the majority of restaurants fall into the medium cost category, with 58.7% of all restaurants having an average cost per person between ₹200-₹500.
+Indian cuisine is the most popular cuisine, followed by North Indian and Chinese cuisines.
+Interestingly, the average cost per person for restaurants serving North Indian and Chinese cuisines is higher than the average cost per person for restaurants serving Indian cuisine.

+The average rating for all restaurants in Bangalore is 3.5, with the highest rated cuisines being Continental, French, and Italian.
+Additionally, it can be observed that the number of restaurants is highest in the BTM layout location, followed by HSR layout and Koramangala 5th Block.

+Furthermore, the analysis revealed that the majority of restaurants have an average rating between 3.0 and 4.0.
+The highest-rated restaurants fall into the high cost category, with an average rating of 4.1.
+In contrast, restaurants falling into the low cost category have the lowest average rating of 3.3.

+Overall, the analysis suggests that Bangaloreans prefer medium cost restaurants serving Indian cuisine.
+However, restaurants serving cuisines such as Continental, French, and Italian have a higher average rating and may be worth exploring for those seeking a more upscale dining experience.